everscale-actions/tonos-se/README.md

 ## Known problems and FAQ

-**Issue:** Subscribe for transactions with addresses (ABIv1) test fails on Windows.
+**❓Issue:** Subscribe for transactions with addresses (ABIv1) test fails on Windows.

-**Answer:** We found out some strange behaviour while using ton-client-js's tests on Windows.
+**Answer:** We found out some strange behavior while using ton-client-js's tests on Windows.
 We guess it could be connected with some internal node's problem.
 But we found a workaround.
-We created an [issue](https://github.com/tonlabs/tonos-se/issues/13) and opened a [pull request](https://github.com/tonlabs/ton-client-js/pull/206) to solve the problem. _UPD: pull request was successfully merged to master branch.
+We created an [issue](https://github.com/tonlabs/tonos-se/issues/13) and opened a [pull request](https://github.com/tonlabs/ton-client-js/pull/206) to solve the problem.

+_UPD: pull request was successfully merged to master branch.
 To solve the problem pull last changes from [tonlabs/ton-client-js](https://github.com/tonlabs/ton-client-js)_

 ##

-**Issue:** tonos-se command not found after installation
+**❓Issue:** tonos-se command not found after installation

-**Answer:** You need to re-read bash profile.
+**Answer:** You need to re-read your bash profile.
 To solve the problem just open a new terminal window/tab.

+##

+**❓Issue:** After removing the npm package all processes like arango, nginx, etc... still in running state

+**Answer:** Please install _tonos-se_ again, then use _tonos-se remove_ for removing internal applications.
+And then remove the npm package.

+##

+**❓Issue:** I got some warnings from Windows Firewall what should I do?

+**Answer:** All internal applications build from official sources.
+Feel free to discover it if you want.
+But make the npm package works fine you need to _Allow access_ for them.